The word omnivore is based on the Latin word “omni,” which means, “all,” or “everything.”

 For example, some omnivores even have developed digestive or dental traits that help them digest and consume all types of food.
 Bears, for example, have sharp teeth and powerful jaws that can grind up plant material.

 They can digest vegetation, fruits, and meats thanks to their short intestines.
 The raccoons’ nimble feet allow them to feed on many different items including fruits, nuts and birds.
-Omnivores are able to digest a wide variety of food, which sets them apart.
+Omnivores can digest a wide variety of food, which sets them apart.

 The Foraging Behavior

 The majority of omnivores forage by chance and are not specialist hunters.
-Food selection is largely influenced by seasonal abundance and availability in their habitat, rather than on intrinsic preferences.
+Food selection is largely influenced by seasonal abundance and availability in their habitat, rather than by intrinsic preferences.

 The bear is capable of hunting fish and other vertebrates, but he also spends a lot of time eating grasses, roots, berries, etc. Omnivorous eating patterns include consuming fruits, vegetables and small animals while also hunting them.